GaneshRajuGalla/Newsly/README.md

 If you have any questions or need assistance, please contact ganeshrajugalla@gmail.com.

-I hope you enjoy using Sacrena and find it a valuable addition to your daily conversations.
-Happy chatting!
+I hope you enjoy using Newsly and find it a valuable addition to staying informed with the latest news.
+Happy reading!